AI For DUI Arrest Calls

 Some callers need a lawyer immediately

-The call plan can flag urgent language and follow firm rules.
+The call path can flag urgent language and follow firm rules.
 It should not promise attorney availability, outcomes, or emergency legal instructions beyond approved language.

 Can AI answer DUI arrest calls safely?